google_counter

 Most sarcomas are neoplasms with a high level of malignancy.
 They rapidly increase the tumor mass and give metastases, including distant metastases.
 Sarcomas most often metastasize into the bone marrow, lungs, and central nervous system.

-To effectively fight the rapidly growing neoplasm, different combinations of several methods for sarcoma treatment are applied in Germany:
+To effectively fight the rapidly growing neoplasm, different combinations of several methods for sarcoma treatment in Germany are applied:

-Radiation and chemotherapy can be conducted in different periods, depending on the type of the disease and chosen treatment scheme.
-Sometimes these methods are prescribed before the surgery, and other patients receive radiation and medications after the surgical intervention.
+The dendritic cell vaccination represents a significant advancement in immunotherapy.
+This innovative treatment works by "training" the patient's immune system to recognize and attack cancer cells specifically.
+Radiation, chemotherapy, and immunotherapy can be conducted in different periods, depending on the type of disease and the chosen treatment scheme.
+Sometimes these methods are prescribed before surgery, and other patients receive them after surgical intervention.
+The advantage of dendritic cell vaccination is its compatibility with other treatment methods, allowing for comprehensive therapy while maintaining minimal side effects.

 Surgical Treatment of Sarcoma in Germany